rmit-fsd-2024-s1/s3890406-s3888582-a1/README.md

-The ownership of the file was transferred on last day, if the link with "rmit-fsd-2024-s1" doesnt work, please use the second link which redirects to it (the previous repository location from user repository):
+The ownership of the file was transferred before A1 deadline, if the link with "rmit-fsd-2024-s1" doesnt work, please use the second link which redirects to it (the previous repository location from user repository):

 https://github.com/rmit-fsd-2024-s1/s3890406-s3888582-a1